AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 **How to use the include parameter**

-Append the include parameter to your API URL and specify which related entities to include.
+Append the include parameter to your API URL and specify the related entities to include.

 **Common include paths**